 My gluten free flour blend as well as most commercial blends (I'd recommend King Arthur Measure for Measure for a gluten and dairy free blend) work well as an alternative to arrowroot powder.
 As the name suggests, gluten free flour blends are made up of various gluten free flours that can be used in all types of gluten free recipes, from peanut butter brownies to breadsticks.
 This substitute works particularly well in gluten free quick breads.
 Replace the arrowroot powder in a recipe with half the amount of gluten free flour blend.

-This is my go-to brand.
-The quality is excellent and it's the most budget friendly one I've found
+This is my go-to brand of arrowroot powder.
+The quality is excellent and it's the most budget friendly one I've found.

-Yes!
-Arrowroot goes by many names - starch, powder and flour - they are all referrign to the same thing.
+Although arrowroot goes by many names - starch, powder and flour - they are all referring to the same thing.